sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 ### Importing

 First, select the plugin you want to import from.
-You'll then be presented with the types of data you can import.
-Hit "Import" and Transport will take care of the rest.
+Transport will then present you with the types of data you can import.
+Hit "Import," and Transport will take care of the rest.

 The importer keeps track of how many database items are found per data type; it will recount from 0 when it moves to the next data type.
 You can see this in real-time at the logger.